Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSettings-c.rst

 Section and Key Syntax
 ----------------------

 Setting keys can contain any Unicode characters.
-The Windows registry and INI files use case-insensitive keys, whereas the CFPreferences API on macOS and iOS uses case-sensitive keys.
+The file format and operating system will determine if they are sensitive to case or not.
+On Windows, the registry and INI files will use case-insensitive keys, while user-specified formats registered with registerFormat() may be either.
+On Unix systems, keys are always case-sensitive.

 To avoid portability problems, follow these simple rules:

 #.
 Always refer to the same key using the same case.
 For example, if you refer to a key as "text fonts" in one place in your code, don't refer to it as "Text Fonts" somewhere else.